-The Centre for Digital Health Interventions (CDHI) is a joint initiative of the Department of Management, Technology and Economics at ETH Zurich, the Future Health Technologies Programme at the Singapore-ETH Centre, and the School of Medicine and Institute of Technology Management at the University of St. Gallen.
+The Centre for Digital Health Interventions (CDHI) is a joint initiative of the Institute for Implementation Science in Health Care at the University of Zurich, the Department of Management, Technology and Economics at ETH Zurich, the Future Health Technologies Programme at the Singapore-ETH Centre, and the School of Medicine and Institute of Technology Management at the University of St. Gallen.

 We are keen to see a world in which tailored digital healthcare solutions are effective and available to those in need.
 We would like to contribute to a clearer understanding of how non-communicable diseases can be prevented and better managed with the help of digital health applications and wearable devices.
 We believe that our applied research and prototype interventions offer the potential of bridging an application gap between theoretical research and care solutions.
 We value learning from industry and healthcare and enjoy working together towards shared goals.